ramanshahdatascience/tshirts/README.md

 ./build_order.py tshirt_inventory.xlsx -o final
 ```

-As of writing, the commands that write the optimal order data to the
+**Note:** As of writing, the `openpyxl` calls that write the optimal order data
-spreadsheet are fiddly.
-One must **save the workbook in Excel, then close the
+to the spreadsheet are fiddly.
+To avoid errors, one must **save the workbook in
-workbook** to avoid the program crashing.
+Excel, then close the workbook** before writing to it with this script.

-## Prior
+## Prior/industry knowledge

 According to [this blog post by a t-shirt
 wholesaler](https://www.theadairgroup.com/blog/2020/06/01/shirt-order-size-distribution-what-sizes-to-order-for-t-shirts/),